SDWebImage/SDWebImageSVGCoder/README.md

 By default it use the SVG viewBox size.
 You can also specify a desired size during image loading using `.imageThumbnailPixelSize` context option.
 And you can specify whether or not to keep aspect ratio during scale using `.imagePreserveAspectRatio` context option.

-Note: Once you pass the pixel size, we will always generate the bitmap representation even on iOS/tvOS 11+.
-If you want the vector format, do not pass them, let `UIImageView` to dynamically stretch the SVG.
+Note: Once you pass the `imageThumbnailPixelSize`, we will always generate the bitmap representation.
+If you do want the vector format, do not pass them, let `UIImageView` to dynamically stretch the SVG.

 + Objective-C